 \subsubsection{Optical Model}

-The Optical Model was tuned to the calibration data so it would accurately simulate the contaminated argon, leeched TPB, and reflective foils inside the detector.
-The tuning parameters depended mostly on two sets of calibration data collected during the engineering run.

-Other parameters were determined from ratios of PMT responses between various rows (5 ratios in all) and were used to determine the attenuation length.
-The PMT responses depended on the wavelength and height of the laser diffuser.
-Five different heights and five ratios between rows of phototubes resulted in 25 measurements.
-Adding in a ratio between \textit{coated} and \textit{uncoated} tubes led to 50 data points that were used in the $\chi^2$ analysis of the data.
+The parameters used in the Optical Model are derived from the calibration data and they accurately simulate the contaminated argon, leeched TPB, and reflective foils inside the detector.
+The parameters depend mostly on two sets of calibration data collected during the engineering run.
+Other parameters are determined from ratios of PMT responses between various rows (5 ratios in all) and are used to determine the attenuation length.
+The PMT responses depend on the wavelength and the height of the laser diffuser.
+Five different heights and five ratios between rows of PMTs produced 25 measurements.
+Adding in a ratio between \textit{coated} and \textit{uncoated} PMTs resulted in 50 data points used in the $\chi^2$ analysis of the data.

-The simulations ran through a large range of parameters in an attempt to find which ones most affected the $\chi^2$.
-Some were quickly eliminated - in one case, the optical absorption of visible light ($>$ 400 nm) did not alter the $\chi^2$ value unless the absorption length was reduced to below 1000 cm, less than half the value found in the literature (2000 cm) \cite{Rust64}.
+The simulations explored a large range of parameters in an attempt to find which ones significantly affected the $\chi^2$.
+Some were quickly eliminated; in one case, the optical absorption of visible light ($>$ 400 nm) did not alter the $\chi^2$ value unless the absorption length was reduced to below 1000 cm, less than half the value found in the literature (2000 cm)\,\cite{Rust64}.
 In another case, attempting to alter the reflectivity of the teflon foils from values of 95\% visible and 10\% UV caused the $\chi^2$ to rapidly rise; therefore, the reflectivity was not adjusted during the fit.

-The following is a list of variables considered in the $\chi^2$ minimization and they were divided into three groups.
-The first group included a few variables not varied during the optimization and the reason(s) for not including them.
+The following is a list of variables considered in the $\chi^2$ minimization and they are divided into three groups.
+The first group includes a few variables not varied during the optimization and the reason(s) for not including them.
 The second group are variables determined by the source row ratios, and the third group are the variables determined by the laser row ratios.

-\textit{Absorption length of visible light in the liquid Argon:} the value found in the literature is 2000 cm, and simulations found that both laser and sodium $\chi^2$ remained constant between 1400 and 3400 cm. \cite{Rust64}\\
+\textit{Absorption length of visible light in liquid argon:} the value found in the literature is 2000 cm, and simulations found that both laser and sodium $\chi^2$ remained constant between 1400 and 3400 cm. \cite{Rust64}\\

 \textit{Reflectivity of the mylar foils in UV and visible wavelengths:} this is the optical reflectivity of the mylar at the wavelengths considered to be important.
 These values are 95\% (visible) and 10\% (UV) from the literature, and alteration of these values caused the $\chi^2$ to quickly rise.
 Thus, the literature values were accepted as correct and further tuning of this parameter was not pursued. \\